Flutter: 6 Key Questions Answered

 - Reflectly – An AI-driven mindfulness app.

 - Hamilton Musical – The official app for the hit musical includes lotteries for tickets, merchandise sales, and more.

 How does Flutter benefit companies?

-The future of commerce and successful business plans will increasingly depend upon mobile apps, both for customer interaction and for internal business systems.
-Companies that can streamline the process of producing mobile apps will benefit with increases in productivity and improved customer engagement.
+The future of commerce and successful business plans will increasingly depend upon mobile apps, both for customer interaction and internal business systems.
+Companies that can streamline the process of producing mobile apps will benefit from increases in productivity and improved customer engagement.

-With Flutter, companies can skip over the time-consuming process of building UIs for competing systems, each with their own native SDKs, and instead concentrate their efforts on cross-platform solutions using a single, easy-to-use system.
-The time and resource savings in having to create only one codebase for iOS, Android, desktop, and more are significant and will benefit companies of all sizes, but particularly smaller shops, startups, and digital agencies working with a diverse clientele.
+With Flutter, companies can skip over the time-consuming process of building UIs for competing systems, each with their native SDKs, and instead concentrate their efforts on cross-platform solutions using a single, easy-to-use system.
+The time and resource savings in having to create only one codebase for iOS, Android, desktop, and more are significant.
+They will benefit companies of all sizes, but mainly smaller shops, startups, and digital agencies working with a diverse clientele.

 Flutter for the future